cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: What is a CryptoPunk?

 The CryptoPunks are 24×24 pixel art images, generated algorithmically.
-Most are punky-looking guys and girls, but there are a few rarer types mixed in: Apes, Zombies and even the odd Alien.
+Most are right-facing punky-looking guys and girls, but there are a few rarer types mixed in: Apes, Zombies and even the odd Alien.
 Every punk has their own profile page that shows their attributes as well as their ownership & for-sale status.

 ![](i/punks-banner.png)